-( 1799–1837), Russian poet, novelist, and dramatist; full name Aleksandr Sergeevich Pushkin.
+(1799–1837), Russian poet, novelist, and playwright; full name Aleksandr Sergeevich Pushkin.
 He wrote prolifically in many genres; his first success was the romantic narrative poem Ruslan and Ludmilla (1820).
 Other notable works include the verse novel Eugene Onegin (1833) and the blank-verse historical drama Boris Godunov (1831).

 Definition of Pushkin, Aleksandr in: